wearetechnative/terraform-aws-organization-backup/README.md

 The module is currently tested for all scenarios except cross-region and cross-account combined.
 This probably just works or should be easy to implement.

+All modules should work but currently only EBS, RDS and S3 are tested.
+EFS, Virtual Machines and DynamoDB might need some work because KMS is supported.

 *** Make sure you GUARD or BACKUP your `KMS CMK` keys as `AWS Backup` mostly uses the [original resource KMS CMK key](https://docs.aws.amazon.com/aws-backup/latest/devguide/encryption.html) for encrypting the backups.
 The best approach is to block `kms:ScheduleKeyDeletion` in an SCP.

 Simultaneous cross-region and cross-account is [not supported](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html#features-by-resource) for RDS, Aurora, Neptune and DocumentDB.